TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

     D. IR (1400–2500 nm): ≤ 3.47 mW/cm²

     These limits account for exposure duration, wavelength, and illuminated area of the eye, ensuring safe operation during normal use.
+[3]
 4) The electronic components within the visor shall be IP-67 Rated providing dirt protection for objects greater than 1mm diameter and water protection for depths of 15 centimeters to 1 meter.
+[4]

 In addition to the industry standards, the following constraints address the safety and usability:
 1) The display shall not obstruct the view of the golfer to ensure safety and improved performance.
 2) The display shall be capable of maintaining a clear and readable display.

+## Comparative Analysis of Potential Solutions

 ## Comparative Analysis of Potential Solutions